Tartrazine: Potential health effects on humans

-Sensitivity

-Tartrazine appears to cause the most allergic and intolerance reactions of all the azo dyes, particularly among asthmatics and those with an aspirin intolerance.
-Symptoms from tartrazine sensitivity can occur by either ingestion or cutaneous exposure to a substance containing tartrazine.
-Symptoms appear after periods of time ranging from minutes up to 14 hours.
+Food intolerance, sensitivity, and allergies

 The prevalence of tartrazine intolerance is estimated at 360,000 U.S. Citizens affected, less than 0.12% of the general population.
 According to the FDA, tartrazine causes hives in fewer than 1 in 10,000 people, or 0.01%.

 It is not clear how many individuals are sensitive or intolerant to tartrazine, but the University of Guelph estimates that it is 1 to 10 out of every ten thousand people (0.01% to 0.1% of the population).
-There is much controversy about whether tartrazine has ill effects on individuals who are not clearly intolerant.

-Total avoidance is the most common way to deal with tartrazine sensitivity, but progress has been made in reducing people's tartrazine sensitivity in a study of people who are simultaneously sensitive to both aspirin and tartrazine.

 Asthma

-A systematic review of the medical literature concluded that among patients with asthma, research has shown that exposure to tartrazine does not worsen symptoms and avoidance of tartrazine does not improve symptoms; however, "due to the paucity of evidence, it is not possible to provide firm conclusions as to the effects of tartrazine on asthma control".
+Tartrazine has been suspected of exacerbating asthma, but medical evidence does not confirm this.

 Food intolerance and ADHD-like behavior

-Although tartrazine is one of various food colors said to cause food intolerance and ADHD-like behavior in children, evidence for this claim is lacking.
+Tartrazine is one of various food colors said to cause food intolerance and ADHD-like behavior in children.
 It is possible that certain food colorings may act as a trigger in those who are genetically predisposed, but the evidence for this effect is weak.

-Cancer

-A 2015 study found that Yellow 5 caused damage to white blood cells, which may make the development of tumors and diseases such as cancer more likely.

-Some studies suggested that tartrazine can cause kidney tumours in laboratory animals.

-Myths
+Reproductive

-Rumors began circulating about tartrazine in the 1990s regarding a link to its consumption (specifically its use in Mountain Dew) and adverse effects on male potency, testicle and penis size, and sperm count.
-There are no documented cases supporting the claim tartrazine will shrink a penis or cause it to stop growing.
+Rumors began circulating about tartrazine in the 1990s regarding a link to its consumption (specifically its use in Mountain Dew) and alleged adverse effects on male erectile function, testicle and penis size, and sperm count.
+The rumors likely began as the result of an in vitro study showing an effect on estrogen receptors; however, this effect was disproven in later in vivo studies.
+Tartrazine may have a reproductive effect at extremely high dosages, but it has no reproductive effect at the levels found in one food product.